giantswarm/docs/src/content/getting-started/install-an-application/_index.md

   version: 2.3.2
 ```

-The `spec.name` field is the application's name in the catalog; meanwhile, 'metadata.name` designates the name of the instance installed in the cluster.
+The `spec.name` field is the application's name in the catalog, while `metadata.name` designates the name of the `App` object in the cluster and can therefore be freely chosen.
 [Read more information about the properties here]({{ relref "/vintage/use-the-api/management-api/crd/apps.application.giantswarm.io/" }}).

 Now let's push the file to your GitOps repository, or apply it directly to the platform API with the following command: